vlad-fresha/segfault-raub/README.md

 > Note: if your project tree contains multiple versions of this module, the first one imported will seize `global['segfault-raub']`.
 The rest of them will only re-export `global['segfault-raub']` and **WILL NOT** import their own **binaries**.

-A more detailed manual setup is available and explained below.

 ## Enabling Signals